USFWS/secas/_posts/2018-10-04-identifying-ambitious-but-achievable-ecosystem-goals-for-the-southeast.md

 ---
 Setting goals for the future is hard.
 It never feels like we have enough data and the future is so uncertain.
 That said, goals can be a powerful way to bring in new resources and stay focused on outcomes.
 [A couple of months ago, I talked about assessing the state of the Southeastern ecosystems](http://secassoutheast.org/2018/08/06/the-state-of-southeastern-ecosystems.html).
 This month’s post will be about some data being used to identify an ambitious but achievable goal for Southeastern ecosystems.

 A major focus for the Southeast Conservation Adaptation Strategy (SECAS) this year has been to identify an explicit long-term and near-term goal.
-That leads to a big question: What’s possible in the Southeast?
+That leads to a big question: What’s possible in the Southeast?<!--more-->

 Past changes can give us a good sense of what could be possible in the future.
 There aren’t a ton of places where we have long-term data from ecosystem indicators.
 Where we do, it’s a mix of good news and bad news.